Circus has the power to bring people together, no matter their culture, language or background.

 It was 1985 and the Troubles were raging across a city divided by walls and mindsets.
 Donal McKendry and the late Mike Moloney had been trying to engage young people in theatre workshops.
 “The kids weren’t that interested in being ‘blades of grass’ because in the evening they were out rioting, ripping off lead roofs, throwing petrol bombs,” Donal remembered.
 They realised that for these kids, drama didn’t have enough challenge.
 They needed something that was physical, and that provided the kind of adrenaline rush they had become hooked on.
 And it worked.

+Donal McKendry and Mike Moloney started teaching circus skills to young people in Belfast, as part of an Arts Council Northern Ireland Community Arts programme.
+Belfast Community Circus School was born.
 The first Saturday circus workshops were held at Ormeau Park Recreation Centre and kids were bussed in from some of the most troubled parts of the city to learn juggling, stilt walking and acrobatics.
 Before long, children from opposite sides of the divide had learned to work together, cooperate and form close friendships.
+Guest tutors include John Lee teaching in the Crescent Arts Centre.

 Word spread fast and soon social workers were asking for workshops for children in care homes.
 "There were so many kids coming in from care homes, around 1988 we set up Circus 1 to 3 in St Pat’s Training School (a care home for boys) because they were people who didn’t have their own family," Mike remembered.
 "They were adopted into this other family, and they achieved and were given recognition and encouragement."